acp29/penn/README.md

 2) Move the extensions.py file from the 'penn' folder into the 'Stimfit' directory.

 The 'analysis' module requires Stimfit.
 The 'protocols' module requires ACQ4 (interfaced with a MultiClamp amplifier).
+The code in this protocol module will undoubtedly need customizing to suit your local setup.

 Note that the ephysIO HDF5-based matlab file format used here for efficient data storage is compatible with the Peaker Analysis Toolbox (Matlab Central